Lasserini/kidstravelp4/README.md

 ## 1. User Experience (UX)

 ### 1.1 Project introduction
-This website is a concept model for a Website that attempts to help parents traveling with their children.
-It provides search functionality to find experiences based on city and category filtering.
-This demo concept contains prepopulated experiences added for Florence & Copenhagen, whilst a fully fletched version of the site would incorporate functionality to allow users to add additional experiences to the database.
+This website is a concept model for a website aimed at helping parents traveling with their children.
+The site features a variety of activities to do with kids whilst traveling. <br><br>
+This demo concept contains prepopulated experiences added for Florence & Copenhagen, whilst a fully fletched version of the site would incorporate functionality to allow users to add additional experiences to the database.<br>
+It provides search functionality to find experiences based on city and category filtering, enabling users to quickly navigate to relevant content.

-Users can search for experiences, write their own review of the experiences and like experiences and reviews.
+Users can search for experiences and write their own review of the experiences, with build-in functionality to edit and delete previously posted reviews.

 ### 1.2 Design approach
 The site was build using an agile methodology.
 The method applied was a Kanban Board.
+Here's an image of the Kanban board earlier in the process.
 <img src="https://github.com/Lasserini/kidstravelp4/blob/main/media/kanban_board.png">

 ### 1.3 Design guidelines